keithnoguchi/arch-on-air/README.md

 air$ sudo systemctl start virtlogd
 ```

-You can also make it startup daemons by using the `enable` subcommand:
+You can also make it startup daemons by using the `enable` sub command:

 ```
 air$ sudo systemctl enable libvirtd